 Spin wave Doppler shift device

-No papers yet, they are coming soon.
-Until then, you can check my previous work done in my master and bachelor with the links on this page.
+You can check my previous work done in my master and bachelor with the links on this page.